 Alaskan pollock is an excellent source of omega-3 fatty acids.
 It also contains large amounts of choline and vitamin B12, as well as many other nutrients.

-Pollock is a popular fish with protein at 89% of calories.
-It is very low in mercury, but a great source of omega-3 fatty acids and other nutrients.
+Pollock is a popular fish with protein at 86% of calories.
+It is very low in mercury but a great source of omega-3 fatty acids and other nutrients.

-Because these foods are so high in protein, they are also incredibly filling despite being low in calories.
+Because these foods are so high in protein, they’re also incredibly filling despite being low in calories.

-For this reason, they are also among the most weight loss friendly foods you can eat.
+For this reason, they are among the most weight loss friendly foods you can eat.